Q: What is Tableau Public?

 Q: Can I set permissions or protect the data I save to Tableau Public?

-All content saved to Tableau Public is accessible to everyone on the internet.
+All vizzes saved to Tableau Public are accessible to everyone on the internet.
 As the author, you are the only one who can delete your own content, but anyone on the internet can view it.
-In addition to viewing it, anyone can download a copy of your workbook (including the underlying data) as well, which will let them work with and build upon your original.
+You can control whether each workbook you save to Public is visible on your profile page, and you can edit the workbook settings to prevent the workbook and the underlying data from being downloadable.

 Q: If I publish my data on Tableau Public, is my data now public?